particle-iot/docs/src/content/reference/device-os/firmware.md

 The constant is from the ADC range (0 - 4095) mapped to the voltage from 0 - 5 VDC (the maximum supported on VBAT_MEAS).

+There is a `CHG` pin defined on the P2, however it does not work properly.

+{{collapse op="start" label="Show older information about CHG"}}

+The current Photon 2 hardware is unable to reliably read the `CHG` pin.
+In particular, if you have a Photon 2 powered by both USB and battery and is charging, then unplug the USB power, the charge LED will turn off, but the `CHG` pin will not change state.
+This is a hardware issue and cannot be fixed in software.

 The charge indicator on the Photon 2 can be read using:

 ```cpp